Much of Sherwood Schools history was documented in the 1987 25th Jubilee Book. The 50th Jubilee book is currently in

 Mr Fox's time at Sherwood concluded with an excellent Education Review Office reviews.

 He moved to further his career as the principal of Frasertown School in June 2012.
 He achieved a significant roll growth during his service, with 34 students attending Sherwood School at the start of 2012 .
 He had put Sherwood School back at the forefront in the Central Hawkes Bay.

 Mrs Trish Fryer

-Mrs Trish Fryer is the current principal of Sherwood Shool, beginning in July 2012.
-Mrs Fryer has taught in Southern Hawke's Bay and moved to Sherwood from Takapau School.
+Mrs Trish Fryer was the next principal of Sherwood Shool, beginning in July 2012.
+Mrs Fryer had taught in Southern Hawke's Bay and moved to Sherwood from Takapau School.
 She has been a participant in the aspiring principal course is the director of the Central Hawke's Bay Sports Academy.
 She leads a dynamic team of teachers and is well respected in the education community.

 In 2012 the shadehouse was built with funding and support from Genesis.
 This propagates native plants for the local A'Deanes Bush, which the students are involved in raising then planting.
 Most of the seeds are sourced from A'Deanes Bush itself.
 In 2013 the shadehouse was extended to accomodate the success of the venture.